EvotecIT/PSEventViewer/Docs/EventViewerX-Guide.md

 ```

 Subscriptions support local/remote sessions, future/oldest/bookmark starts,
 strict or tolerant bookmarks, bounded handle queues, and cancellation.
+A
+managed watcher remains active while any partitioned native subscription is
+healthy and retires itself after the last subscription reports a terminal
+failure.
 `EventLogSubscriptionQuery.XPath` also accepts QueryList XML when a
 subscription needs native `Suppress` clauses; build it with
 `EventFilterCompiler.BuildChannelQueryXml`.